psycopg/psycopg2/doc/src/faq.rst

     .. |SAVEPOINT| replace:: :sql:`SAVEPOINT`
     .. _SAVEPOINT: http://www.postgresql.org/docs/9.0/static/sql-savepoint.html

-Why do i get the error *current transaction is aborted, commands ignored until end of transaction block* when I use `!multiprocessing` (or any other forking system) and not when use `!threading`?
+Why do I get the error *current transaction is aborted, commands ignored until end of transaction block* when I use `!multiprocessing` (or any other forking system) and not when use `!threading`?
     Psycopg's connections can't be shared across processes (but are thread safe).
 If you are forking the Python process ensure to create a new connection in each forked child.
+See :ref:`thread-safety` for further informations.

 Problems with type conversions